 WALOA is a nonprofit, tax-exempt 501(c)(3) organization that promotes lacrosse in the greater Washington, DC metropolitan area by providing boy's and men's lacrosse officiating services.
 WALOA was formed in 2012 through the unification of the Potomac Lacrosse Officials Assoc., Inc. (PLOA) and the Virginia Lacrosse Officials Assoc.
 (VLOA).
 WALOA is one of the largest lacrosse officials associations in the United States and services youth, high school and post-collegiate contests offered by clubs and schools throughout the region.

 All WALOA members are cross-members of US Lacrosse.
 Many members also officiate Maryland Public Secondary School Athletic Assoc.
 (MPSSAA), Virginia High School League (VHSL), IAC and the MAC.
-Some of WALOA's more experienced officials are part of the United States Intercollegiate Lacrosse Assoc.
-(USILA) and officiate at the college level.
+Some of WALOA's more experienced officials are part of the National Intercollegiate Lacrosse Officials Assoc.
+(NILOA) and officiate at the college level.

 WALOA is governed by a constitution, bylaws, and Board of Directors